joshtynjala/building-adobe-air-applications/localizing-air-applications/localizing-html-content-with-the-air-html-localization-framework.md

 `["fr_FR","fr","fr_CA"]`.
 The order of the locales in the array sets the order in which the framework looks for resources (in subsequent operations).
-If a resource is not found for the first locale in the chain, it continues looking in the other locale’s resources.
+If a resource is not found for the first locale in the chain, it continues looking in the other locale's resources.
 If the `chain` argument is missing, is not an array, or is an empty array, the function fails and throws an IllegalArgumentsError exception.